Comparisons12 min read

 User Interface & Ease of Use

-Acorns wins on pure simplicity.
-Onboarding takes about 5 minutes — answer a few questions about your goals and risk tolerance, and you're invested.
-The interface is clean, minimal, and genuinely hard to mess up.
+Acorns takes this one.
+Onboarding is about 5 minutes—answer a few questions about your goals and risk tolerance, and you're done.
+Clean interface, simple to navigate, and honestly hard to screw up.

 Core Features

-This isn't close.
-M1 Finance offers dramatically more functionality — fractional shares of individual stocks, extensive portfolio customization, a borrowing facility, and multiple account types including SEP IRAs.
+Not even close.
+M1 wins by a landslide—individual stock fractional shares, tons of portfolio customization, a borrowing feature, multiple account types including SEP IRAs.
 Acorns gives you five pre-built portfolios and round-ups.

-Acorns' round-up mechanic is genuinely clever and behaviorally effective, I'll give it that.
-But as a core feature set, it's thin compared to M1.
+Don't get me wrong—Acorns' round-up mechanic is genuinely smart and backed by real behavioral economics.
+But as a feature set overall?
+It's thin compared to M1.
 You can't buy individual stocks on Acorns.
-You can't meaningfully customize your allocation.
-You're investing in whatever ETF mix Acorns assigns you based on a 3-question risk profile — that's it.
+You can't really customize anything.
+You get whatever ETF mix Acorns assigns based on a quick risk questionnaire—take it or leave it.

-Winner: M1 Finance — it's not even close on features.
+Winner: M1 Finance — and it's not really a contest.

 Integrations

-Fun fact: neither platform is an integration powerhouse.
-M1 Finance connects to external bank accounts for funding and offers direct deposit to M1 Spend, but there's no native connection to budgeting apps like YNAB or Monarch Money (though you can pull data through Plaid).
-Acorns integrates with your debit and credit cards to enable round-ups — which is fundamental to how it works — and has "Earn" partner integrations with retailers like Chevron, Nike, and Airbnb.
-Both use Plaid for bank connectivity.
+Interestingly, neither platform is an integration powerhouse.
+M1 connects to external banks for funding and direct deposit to M1 Spend, but doesn't natively connect to budgeting apps like YNAB or Monarch Money (though Plaid works as a bridge).
+Acorns integrates with your debit and credit cards to power round-ups—essential to how it works—and has retailer partnerships through "Earn" with brands like Chevron, Nike, and Airbnb.
+Both use Plaid for bank access.

-One thing worth noting: neither tool integrates with popular brokerages like Fidelity or Schwab for consolidated portfolio views.
-You'll need a third-party app like Empower or a spreadsheet for that.
-Mildly annoying, but not a dealbreaker.
+One thing to know: neither integrates with other brokerages like Fidelity or Schwab for a complete picture of your investments.
+You'll need a separate tool like Empower or just good old Excel.
+Not ideal, but not a deal-breaker either.

-Winner: Tie — different kinds of integrations serving different purposes.
+Winner: Tie — just different types of integrations for different needs.

 Pricing & Value

 Do the math.
 At $3/month, Acorns costs $36/year.
-On a $500 balance, that's a 7.2% annual fee — ruinous compared to the 0.03–0.25% expense ratios of the underlying ETFs you're actually holding.
-You need roughly $3,600 in your Acorns account before that $3/month fee drops below 1% of your portfolio.
-At the Gold tier ($12/month), you need $14,400 invested before you're paying under 1%.
-Most beginners that Acorns is targeting don't have anywhere near that.
+On a $500 account, that's a 7.2% annual fee—brutal compared to the 0.03–0.25% expense ratios of the ETFs you're actually holding.
+You need about $3,600 in Acorns before that $3/month fee drops below 1% of your portfolio.
+Gold tier at $12/month?
+You need $14,400 before you're in reasonable fee territory.
+And most beginners Acorns targets aren't anywhere close to that.

-M1's free tier, by contrast, gives you everything a serious investor actually needs.
-Premium at $3/month is optional, not essential.
+M1's free tier, meanwhile, gives you everything a serious investor needs.
+Premium at $3/month is nice to have, not mandatory.

 Customer Support

-Both platforms are primarily self-service.
-Acorns offers email support and chat (faster response times on higher tiers), plus a solid help center.
-M1 Finance similarly offers email and chat, with Premium users getting phone support access.
+Both lean on self-service.
+Acorns offers email and chat support (faster on higher tiers), plus a solid help center.
+M1 does the same with email and chat, and Premium users get phone support access.

-Winner: Slight edge to M1 Finance — Premium phone support is genuinely useful when something goes sideways with your portfolio or borrow account.
+Winner: Slight edge to M1 Finance — Premium phone support actually comes in handy when something goes sideways with your account or borrowing.

 Mobile App Experience

-Both apps are well-rated.
-Acorns sits at approximately 4.7/5 on the App Store in 2026 — it's polished, fast, and the round-up tracking delivers a satisfying little dopamine hit every time you check it.
-M1's app is rated around 4.5/5 and is more feature-dense, which means it can feel busier and slightly more overwhelming at first.
+Both are solid.
+Acorns lands at about 4.7/5 on the App Store in 2026—polished, fast, and that little dopamine hit when you watch your round-ups accumulate is genuinely satisfying.
+M1's app sits around 4.5/5 and packs way more features, which means it's busier and can feel overwhelming at first.

-If you're the type to obsessively check your portfolio (don't do this, it's bad for your mental health and your returns), M1's app gives you more to look at.
-Acorns is better designed for people who want to open the app once a month, feel good about their progress, and close it.
+If you're the type to obsessively check your portfolio (don't do this, honestly), M1's app gives you endless things to dig into.
+Acorns is better if you want to open it once a month, feel good about your progress, and move on with your day.

-Winner: Acorns on design polish, M1 Finance on functionality depth.
+Winner: Acorns on polish, M1 Finance on depth.

 Security & Compliance

-Both platforms are SIPC-insured up to $500,000 for investment accounts and use 256-bit bank-level encryption.
-Acorns' checking account is FDIC-insured up to $250,000 through its banking partners; M1 Spend is similarly FDIC-insured.
-Both require two-factor authentication and have fraud monitoring in place.
+Both accounts are SIPC-insured up to $500,000 and use 256-bit encryption.
+Acorns' checking is FDIC-insured up to $250,000; M1 Spend is the same.
+Both require two-factor authentication and have fraud monitoring.

 Winner: Tie.